AnastasiiaSt/Forest-Cover-Type-Prediction/README.md

  - Conversion of negative numerical values into positive: true or false

 ### Model Training
 Logistic Regression, Extra Trees Classifier, Random Forest Classifier, Voting Classifier, Deep Neural Network are used for training.
-The following experiments are created in MLflow:
+The following experiments are created in MLflow: <br>
 <img src="./images/experiments.png" width="180">

  - Logistic Regression, Extra Trees Classifier, Random Forest Classifier:<br>
-Automatic hyperparameters tuning by means of RandomizedSearchCV is implemented to determine best hyperparameters for the four machine learning models.
+Automatic hyperparameters tuning by means of RandomizedSearchCV is implemented to determine best hyperparameters for the three machine learning models.
 Nested cross validation is employed to select and evaluate the models.
 F1 score is used as optimization metric for hyperparameters selection.
 Generalized performance of the classifier is evaluated with three metrics - precision, recall and f1 score.
 <img src="./images/tuning.png" width="900">

  - Voting Classifier:<br>
-Voting classifier is based on four previously tuned models - Logistic Regression, SVM Linear Classifier, Extra Trees Classifier, Random Forest Classifier.
+Voting classifier is based on three previously tuned models - Logistic Regression, Extra Trees Classifier, Random Forest Classifier.
 <img src="./images/voting.png" width="900">

  - Neural Network:<br>
 Deep neural networks with different number of layers and hidden layers nodes are trained.
-For inner layers, relu activation function is used, for outer layer - softmax.
+For hidden layers, relu activation function is used, for outer layer - softmax.
 For optimization, sparse categorical cross entropy and accuracy metric are chosen.
 <img src="./images/neural_network.png" width="900">

 ### Score on Kaggle
 Best score on testing dataset is obtained with Extra Trees Classifier model.
+Outliers for all features were removed, absolute value of features, which represent distance are used.
+Soil Type and Wilderness Area features are encoded using Ordinal Encoding and all features are scaled with MinMax scaler.
 <img src="./images/kaggle_score.png" width="900">

 ### Usage